tgs/nptime/README.rst

 as it is right now.

 And what freedom this illusion gives you!
-You can add a ``datetime.timedelta`` object to an ``nptime`` object, and it works!
+You can add a "datetime.timedelta" object to an "nptime" object, and it works!
 It will cycle around 24 hours, like modular arithmetic.
 You can ask "what time comes 1 day and 36 minutes after 12:24 pm?" and it will let you know: 1:00 pm.
 How lovely!